-Bulgarian conductor and violinist Vasko Vassilev is Concert Master of the Orchestra of the Royal Opera House.
-He joined the Orchestra as Concert Master in 1993, becoming its first ever Concert Master.
+Bulgarian violinist and conductor Vasko Vassilev is Concert Master of the Orchestra of the Royal Opera House.
+He joined the Orchestra as Concert Master in 1993, the first person to hold the position.

 Vassilev’s wide discography includes, with Laureate, Total Immersion and Virtuoso Vivaldi; with Covent Garden Soloists, Schubert’s ‘Trout’ Quintet and Andersen’s Fairytales; with Vanessa Mae The Original Four Seasons; and Voodoo Violin and Viva Vivaldi.

 The Royal Ballet Principal performs a memorable tap dance solo to an accompaniment by the Concert Master of the ROH Orchestra.

 Evening of world class dance to honour the life of Ann Maguire and celebrate her legacy.